-"This vehicle had been modified in accordance with 49 CFR 595.6 and may no longer comply with all Federal Motor Vehicle Safety Standards in effect at the time of its original manufacture".

-(The label shall also include the Modifiers name and street address.)

-1 NHTSA AND EXEMPTIONS TO THE MAKE INOPERATIVE PROHIBITION INOPERATIVE PROHIBIT

-1.5 If the net result of the modifier or adaptive equipment company removing and installing equipment adds more than 220 lbs.
-(100 kg) to a vehicle, they shall notify the customer what the new load carrying capacity of the vehicle is after modifications are finalized.
-This notice shall also include the statement that these calculations do or do not include the weight of the wheelchair and the new load carrying capacity shall be written on the "Make Inoperative" disclosure form.

-Note: if the wheelchair (mobility aid) is included, the weight of the wheelchair (mobility aid) used in the calculation shall also be recorded on the Make Inoperative disclosure form.
+- 1.3 In all cases where a company has modified a federal safety system, that could make the system inoperative, the Make Inoperative Disclosure form shall be filled out and one copy shall be given to the customer, and one retained in the vehicle file for 7 years, as stipulated by federal regulations. - 1.4 All vehicles for which the make inoperative exemption is used as a basis for compliance shall have a permanent label (see Appendix D) affixed to the driver's doorjamb that states: "This vehicle has been modified in accordance with 49 CFR 595.6 and may no longer comply with all Federal Motor Vehicle Safety Standards in effect at the time of its manufacture."
+The label shall also include the Modifiers name and street address. - 1.5 If the net result of the modifier or adaptive equipment company removing and installing equipment adds more than 220 lbs.
+(100 kg) to a vehicle, they shall notify the customer of the new load carrying capacity of the vehicle after modifications are finalized.
+This notice shall also include the statement that these calculations do or do not include the weight of the wheelchair and the new load carrying capacity shall be written on the Make Inoperative Disclosure form.
+If the wheelchair (mobility aid) is included, the weight of the wheelchair used in the calculation shall also be recorded on the Make Inoperative Disclosure form. - 1.6 If there is any uncertainty about whether a modification makes a federal safety standard inoperative, the modifier shall proceed with completion of the Make Inoperative Disclosure form and weight calculations. - 1.7 REFERENCE: The Federal Motor Vehicle Safety Standards (FMVSS) and the specific exemptions NHTSA has permitted are detailed herein.
+Additionally, examples of those specific modifications or product installations that affect the specific safety standard may be provided.

-- 1.6 If there is any uncertainty about whether a modification makes a federal safety standard inoperative, the modifier shall proceed with completion of the Make Inoperative disclosure form and weight calculations. - 1.7 REFERENCE: The Federal Motor Vehicle Safety Standards (FMVSS) and the specific exemptions NHTSA has permitted are detailed herein.
-Additionally, examples of those specific modifications or product installations that affect the specific Safety Standard are explained. - FMVSS 101 CONTROLS AND DISPLAYS Permits controls to be operated by other means than the hand and/or foot.
+FMVSS 101 - CONTROLS AND DISPLAYS - This exemption permits controls to be operated by other means than the hand and/or foot.
 Products affecting this standard are any secondary control(s) no longer operated by the hand or foot.
 Ex: Power Headrests, Elbow Pads, Voice Activated Products.
-Controls that are added/relocated must, if possible and relevant, be identified as per the FMVSS 101 and, if a new symbol is identified, it must be the color required and illuminated if required.
-(Except for S5.2 (a), S5.3.1, S5.3.2, and S5.3.5 of that section.)
-Ex: Power Headrests, Elbow Pads, Voice Activated Products. - FMVSS 108 LAMPS, REFLECTIVE DEVICES AND ASSOCIATED EQUIPMENT If it is not feasible to retain a vehicle's turn signal self-cancelling device, it may be rendered inoperative if the vehicle's turn signal must be modified or if the vehicle is modified so as to be driven without a steering wheel.S5.1.1.5 of 49 CFR 571.108, in the case of a motor vehicle that is modified to be driven without a steering wheel or for which it is not feasible to retain the turn signal canceling device installed by the vehicle manufacturer. - FMVSS 114 KEY LOCKING SYSTEM This Standard was originally designed to prevent accidents due to theft, and vehicle movement regardless of keys in the ignition.
-When modification to the ignition allows vehicle operation without physically inserting a key, maintain the transmission interlock whenever feasible.
-Modifications to the vehicle's key locking system do not require that the number of different combinations of the key locking system meet the requirements of the standard.
-Also, the requirement that a warning device be activated when the key is left in the locking device and the driver's door is opened is exempt.
-S4.4 and S4.5 of 49 CFR 571.114, in any case in which the original key locking system must be modified.
-S4.4.
-For each vehicle type manufactured by a manufacturer, the number of different combinations of the key locking systems required by S4.2 shall be at least 1,000, or a number equal to the number of vehicles of that type manufactured by such manufacturer, whichever is less.
-The same combinations may be used for more than one vehicle type.
-S4.5.
-A warning to the driver shall be activated whenever the key required by S4.2 has been left in the locking system and the driver's door is opened.
+Controls that are added/relocated must, if possible and relevant, be identified as per FMVSS 101 and, if a new symbol is identified, it must be the color required and illuminated if required.

+FMVSS 108 - LAMPS, REFLECTIVE DEVICES AND ASSOCIATED EQUIPMENT - If it is not feasible to retain a vehicle's turn signal self-cancelling device, it may be rendered inoperative by this exemption from S9.1.1 of 49 CFR 571.108 if the vehicle's turn signal control must be modified or if the vehicle is modified so as to be driven without a steering wheel,.

+FMVSS 114 - KEY LOCKING SYSTEM - This part exempts a modifier from S5.1.2 and S5.1.3 of 49 CFR 571.114, in any case where the original key locking system must be modified.
+This Standard was originally designed to prevent accidents due to theft and vehicle movement.
+Therefore, when modification to the ignition allows vehicle operation without physically inserting a key, it is strongly suggested to maintain the transmission interlock whenever feasible.
+Under this exemption, modifications to the vehicle's key locking system do not require that the number of different combinations of the key locking system meet the requirements of the standard.
+The requirement that a warning device be activated when the key is left in the locking device and the driver's door is opened is also exempted.